Fig 1: SOW WITH IT’S PIGGLET

 All pig breeds are generally considered to have originated from the wild boar.
 European wild boar (sus scrofa ferus) and the Asian wild boar (sus indicus)

 There are many breeds of PIGS.
 There is the local breeds and exotic breeds.
-The West African dwarf breed is the only local breed in Nigeria.
+The West African dwarf breed is the only local breed in Nigeria apart from the exotic breeds.
 For commercial farming, exotic breeds of pigs is recommended due to their preferred characteristics.

 CHARACTERISTICS OF EXOTIC BREEDS OF PIGS